2ndSightLab/ai-tracker/fixed.md

 🟢 Possible race condition or something causing an issue trying to deploy roles. > No. 100th time.
 Set selected id.
 Switch Role.
 Never Assume it makes an... well you know.

+🟢 SCP Deny External on Deny All - need a way to exclude an account from an org resource deployment

 ## 8/24/2026

 First ask the model what file is sommething in.
 Then ask it why something is the way it is.